IanMichaelAsh/ftx-async/README.md

 ![ci](https://github.com/IanMichaelAsh/ftx-async/actions/workflows/ci.yml/badge.svg)

->09/10/2022 - *** WARNING *** Code is currently being ported into this repository.
+>02/11/2022 - *** WARNING *** Code is currently being ported into this repository.
 You are welcome to use it as a reference, however you should have no expectation that it builds or runs correctly.
+The basic port is now complete, see the tests directly for very basic examples of utilising the websocket and REST modules.

 <h1>Running Integration Tests</h1>